 There are several laws protecting groups of employees.
-And, in turn, there are many requirements and responsibilities that employers must understand, so they do not violate the law and jeopardize their business.
+And, in turn, there are many requirements and responsibilities that employers must understand so they do not violate these laws and jeopardize their business.

 Both federal and California laws prohibit pregnancy discrimination.
 State law specifically bans employers from letting a worker’s pregnancy impact any employment decisions, including: